 - Medium: 2 columns

 - Small: 1 column

 Forms are located within subsections.
 They follow the column design of the object page, whereby each form group is arranged into a column.
 The title of the form is given by the subsection header.
 Only use the form title if you are using several forms within the same subsection.

-To best fit the column layout, we recommend using top-aligned labels for form fields.
+Use top-aligned labels for form fields.
 Top-aligned labels are known to reduce completion times, and are the best approach for forms requiring localization or long labels.
 Using top-aligned labels also avoids issues with the spacing between the label and form field, which can occur with left- and right-aligned labels.

 Layout blocks allow content to be aligned within the columns as follows:

 - Layout 1: Occupies the maximum available horizontal space of one column.

 - Layout 2: Occupies the horizontal space of only two columns.
 If there is only one column available, it occupies one column.

 - Layout 3: Occupies the horizontal space of three columns.
 If there is only one column available, it occupies one column.
 If there are only two columns available, it occupies two columns.